 - Once kneaded, the dough will be soft and smooth and should not be sticky.
 If needed, add more flour or water (1 Tablespoon at a time) to reach your desired dough consistency.

-- When dividing the dough, you can either use a kitchen scale to make perfectly equal-sized bagels, or eyeball it.
+- When dividing the dough, you can either use a kitchen scale to make perfectly equal-sized bagels or eyeball it.
 Both will work!
 Dividing the dough into 8 pieces will make large bagels, and 10 pieces will make smaller bagels.

 - Make the center hole bigger than you think it should be.
-These will rise and expand quite a bit, so you want to make that center hole much bigger than you think!
+These bagels will rise and expand quite a bit, so you want to make that center hole much bigger than you think!

 - Make your bagels more or less crusty to suit your taste by boiling them for a shorter or longer amount of time.
 Boiling for less time will create a less chewy crust.
 Boiling for longer will create a chewier crust.